Trevor-Velez/project-1/GalynaM/README_GM.md

 Total trade values for import and export for Brazil for several years around the 2016 obtained wits package - an implementation of the World Integrated Trade Solution API - was used

+Plots generated to analyze Olympics effect on trade boosting